chrischiedo/chrischiedo.github.io/index.md

 at the [University of Nairobi](https://www.uonbi.ac.ke/), School of Computing and Informatics.

-For more about my professional experience, please check out my [LinkedIn profile] (https://www.linkedin.com/in/chrispinechiedo/).
+For more about my professional experience, please check out my [LinkedIn profile](https://www.linkedin.com/in/chrispinechiedo/).

 ### Featured Posts